-Dry herb vaporizers such as the Loto Lux don’t generally have atomizers so no worry if that’s your go-to.
+Top-tier vaporizers such as the Loto Legend don’t generally have atomizers so there’s nothing to worry about if that’s your go-to.

-If your tank is leaking e-liquid it’s best to find the source of the problem and fix it immediately.
+If your tank is leaking, it’s best to find the source of the problem and fix it immediately.
 A leaking tank can cause all sorts of headaches down the road if liquid gets in your battery compartment or circuitry, causing shorts or battery malfunctions.

 First, check if your coil needs tightening.
 A loose coil can allow liquid to leak.
 If your coil looks good, check for cracks in the glass.
 Hairline fractures can be difficult to notice, so make sure you inspect thoroughly.
 Next, check the O-rings and make sure none are missing or folded.
 If all of the above looks good, check the threading on your coil head, sometimes the threads wear over time, which might mean it’s time for a replacement.